To avoid all this time consuming research we have created this article to walk you through the best lenses in our opinion for night

 Consider these extra features when choosing a lens.
 Does the lens fit multiple camera mounts?
-This mostly important if you use a variety of camera bodies and different brands.
-You may want to double-check that the lens supports filters, and gives you the ability to save settings and details such as metadata.
+This is most important if you use a variety of camera bodies and different brands.
+You may want to double-check that the lens supports filters and gives you the ability to save settings and details such as metadata.

 Lastly, you may be interested in a lens that supports auto aperture, if this is something you typically shoot in.
 Consider renting the lenses you are interested in from a local camera store before buying.
 This way you can test out their functionality before making a big investment.
 We recommend purchasing brands that have been continually tested and given trusted reviews such as Sigma, Nikon, and Canon.
 Always check for sharpness in the details, how easy the lens is to manually focus in the dark.